 Have Your Own Bathroom a Block from State Street in Lowell

 Lowell Center is a fantastic option for returning residents and current UW students.
-Close to Memorial Union, Memorial Library, and State Street with beautiful views of Lake Mendota, Lowell offers on-site dining in Lowell Market and a mix of singles, doubles, and triples, each with a private bathroom.
+Close to Memorial Union, Memorial Library, and State Street with beautiful views of Lake Mendota, Lowell offers a mix of singles, doubles, and triples, each with a private bathroom.

 What'll It Cost?